 Simple is better.
 Cliche?
 Perhaps.
 True?
 Undoubtedly.
 This simple yet lovely cinnamon tea is the perfect example of it.
-All you need are cinnamon sticks and, if you’ve got any sort of sweet tooth, a touch of sugar or other sweetener.
-That’s all that’s required for this soothing sipper that’s equally satisfying winter or summer.–Renee Schettler Rossi
+All you need are cinnamon sticks, hot water, and, if you’ve got any sort of sweet tooth, a touch of sugar or other sweetener.
+That’s it.
+And suddenly you have a soothing sipper.–David Leite

 Starting with just one cup of water per serving created very small servings after 15 minutes of simmering and I would start with more water per cup of tea desired next time.
 I also wondered if I should have covered the pot while it simmered so as not to lose so much of the volume.
 That could mean adding at least an additional stick or two of the cinnamon.
 While my tea was tasty, it was nowhere near as brown as the photo, so I wonder if the author used a different type of cinnamon?
 I used True Ceylon, which my spice shop described as the less spicy and more complex option, and that was why they recommended it over cassia cinnamon.
 Also, while I generally prefer my tea unsweetened, this was improved by a bit of sugar.
 Depending on what it would be served with, I also thought about playing with the type of sweetener: honey comes naturally to mind, as does agave.